Can AMOLEDs be used in industrial applications?

 Certainly, AMOLED displays have many advantages compared to TFT LCDs: Lighter weight, thinner profiles, wider temperature ranges, and better overall optical performance.
 Additionally, AMOLED power consumption can be as efficient as TFT LCDs, and oftentimes more efficient for certain applications.
 Their power efficiency can even make display-always-on modes possible for uses like peek-able display windows.
 However, the key advantage of AMOLED displays over TFT LCDs is that AMOLEDs can be made flexible with the use of polyimide substrates.
 This incredible flexible feature enables the development of bendable and foldable displays, which could unlock unlimited potential for technology advancements, such as conformal displays.
-So far, AMOLED display technology seems to be the only feasible gateway towards displays working like newspapers or magazines, like we saw in Si-Fi movies just a few decades ago.
+So far, AMOLED display technology seems to be the only feasible gateway towards displays working like newspapers or magazines, as we saw in Si-Fi movies just a few decades ago.

 Given these AMOLED advantages, I am often asked by forward-thinking industrial, medical and military application engineers if AMOLED technology is available for their product?
-Their enthusiasm for newer technology is fully understandable, however I have to advise them that AMOLED technology is just not “there” yet and may take several years before it can be considered a good solution for their applications.
+Their enthusiasm for newer technology is fully understandable.
+However, I have to advise them that AMOLED technology is just not “there” yet and may take several years before it can be considered a good solution for their applications.
 Here are some reasons why:

 - High Cost

 TFT LCD technology has been around for two more decades than AMOLED technology, allowing far greater time to improve the manufacturing processes and materials, reducing production costs.
-AMOLED production processes are still quite complicated and have a steep learning.
+AMOLED production processes are still quite complicated and have a steep learning curve.
 If a typical TFT LCD fab has an 85% yield rate, without changing anything it could have an initial 0% yield rate on AMOLEDs.
 To be successful, manufacturers must invest a significant amount of money on research, development and capital investments to solve various unique AMOLED issues, such as particle, encapsulation, Mura, mask cleaning, pixel repairing, and aging.
 Right now, other than a few Samsung AMOLED fabs, most AMOLED fabs are brand new, working through their debugging phases, and under heavy depreciation pressure.
 Therefore, the NRE/NRT prices for AMOLEDs are still quite high.

 - Less Support